 Ray currently resides in Tampa, FL., where he maintains a studio.
 His work is a synthesis of life experiences and a desire to illuminate the subconscious.
 Elements of abstract expressionism, surrealism, pop art, biology, and psychedelic music all combine and intertwine, creating an unique style of abstract painting.
 Each work is an experiment, as different paints mix and swirl, with meticulous layering providing the final touch.

-I have been diagnosed with a high-grade myxofibrosarcoma, which is a form of soft tissue sarcoma.
-I am currently a patient at Moffitt Cancer Center in Tampa , FL.
-I have undergone 5 surgeries, 2 courses of radiation therapy, and chemotherapy.
-I am currently embarking on a collaborative endeavor entitled "The My Sarcoma Project."
-I plan on combining painting, photographic images of my tumor cells, printmaking, video and music to create an exhibit that illuminates my experiences as an artist and cancer patient.
-This journey has led me to a greater understanding and appreciation of my work.
-I envision my art to be a prescient, visual manifestation of the battle raging within, and a powerful testament to the beauty of Hope.
+Ray has been diagnosed with a high-grade myxofibrosarcoma, which is a form of soft tissue sarcoma.
+He is currently a patient at Moffitt Cancer Center in Tampa , FL.
+He has undergone 9 surgeries, 2 courses of radiation therapy, chemotherapy, and an immunotherapy clinical trial.
+He currently has a collaborative exhibition entitled "The My Sarcoma Project" on display in the Healing Arts Gallery at Moffitt Cancer Center, curated by the University Of South Florida Contemporary Art Museum.
+This exhibit illuminates his experiences as an artist and cancer patient.
+This journey has led Ray to a greater understanding and appreciation of his work.
+He envisions his art to be a prescient, visual manifestation of the battle raging within, and a powerful testament to the beauty of Hope.